samkeen/aws-SAM-helloworld/README.md

             Method: get
 ```

-## Packaging and deployment
+### Packaging and deployment Details

 AWS Lambda Python runtime requires a flat folder with all dependencies including the application.
+SAM will
-SAM will use `CodeUri` property to know where to look up for both application and dependencies:
+use `CodeUri` property to know where to look up for both application and dependencies:

 ```yaml
 ...